Adewale1010/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-8-uppercase.py: Python program that prints a string in uppercase followed by a new line 9-print_last_digit.py: Python function that prints the last digit of a number 10-add.py: Python function that adds two integers and returns the result
+8-uppercase.py: Python program that prints a string in uppercase followed by a new line 9-print_last_digit.py: Python function that prints the last digit of a number 10-add.py: Python function that adds two integers and returns the result 11-pow.py: Python function that computes a to the power of b and return the value